The Kohn Algorithm on Denjoy-Carleman Classes: The Denjoy-Carleman Quasianalytic Classes

-[quasian]{Definition} \begin{logconvex} The sequence $M=\{M_0, M_1, M_2, \dots \}$ is called logarithmically convex if for all $j \geq 0,$ i.e. the sequence of subsequent quotients is increasing. \end{logconvex}
+for all $j \geq 0,$ i.e. the sequence of subsequent quotients is increasing. \end{logconvex}

-One of the consequences of Definition~\ref{logconvexdef} along with the assumption that $M_0 =1$ is that $\{\, (M_j)^{\, \frac{1}{j}}\, \}_{j \geq 1}$ is an increasing sequence of positive real numbers greater than or equal to $1.$ Since real-analytic functions satisfy estimate ~\eqref{realquasianest} with $M_{|\alpha|}=1$ for all $\alpha,$ it follows that $C^\R_M (U)$ contains all $\R$-valued real-analytic functions and $C_M (U)$ contains all $\C$-valued real-analytic functions.
-In fact, Corollary 1 of Theorem 1 in \cite{thilliez} gives a condition on $M$ equivalent to having that $C^\R_M (U)$ is exactly the ring of $\R$-valued real-analytic functions on $U,$ $\ra (U):$
+Definition~\ref{logconvexdef} and the assumption $M_0 =1$ together imply that $\{\, (M_j)^{\, \frac{1}{j}}\, \}_{j \geq 1}$ is an increasing sequence of positive real numbers greater than or equal to $1.$ Real analytic functions satisfy estimate ~\eqref{realquasianest} with $M_{|\alpha|}=1$ for all $\alpha.$ Therefore, all $\R$-valued real analytic functions belong to $C^\R_M (U)$ and all $\C$-valued real analytic functions belong to $C_M (U).$ Fortunately, there exists a condition on $M$ in the classical literature that precisely identifies when $C^\R_M (U)$ equals the ring of $\R$-valued real analytic functions on $U,$ $\ra (U);$ see Corollary 1 of Theorem 1 in \cite{thilliez}.

 [quasian]{Proposition} \begin{equaltora} $C^\R_M (U) \, = \, \ra (U)$ iff $\sup_{j \geq 1} (M_j)^{\, \frac{1}{j}} < \infty.$ \end{equaltora}